 Centuries ago, Yemen dominated the world coffee market, while today, Yemeni coffee represents only 1% of this market.
-Although the percentage is small, the demand is quite high since the quality, the ancient varieties, the process, and the traceability make it a unique and highly valued origin.
+Although the production is very limited, the global demand is quite high.
+Due to the high quality of the beans, the ancient varieties, the history and the process at the farms, Yemen is considered to be a unique and a highly valued origin.

-It should be noted that at present, only 4% of Yemeni territory has soil suitable for growing coffee.
-Due to being a single origin in high demand, there are many counterfeits on the market.
-To solve this problem, it is common to see the farmer’s names and the farm on Yemen’s coffee bags.
-This measure was adopted after a joint effort between coffee growers, exporters, and importers to maintain the traceability of all the coffees grown in the country.
-By tracing our coffee, we seek to guarantee the origin of the product and honor the people behind all this hard work producing quality specialty coffee.
-We believe in complete transparency in the entire coffee process.
+Currently, only 4% of Yemeni territory has soil suitable for growing coffee.
+But as an origin with high demand, unfortunately, there are many counterfeits on the market!
+And to solve this problem, it is common to see extended traceability information such as farmer’s name, farm’s information, elevation where coffee was grown… etc, on most Yemeni coffee bags.
+This practice was adopted after a joint effort between coffee growers, exporters, and importers to maintain traceability of Yemeni coffee.
+By tracing our coffee, we seek to ensure the origin of the product and honor all the heroes behind such high quality specialty coffee because we believe in sustainability and transparency throughout the entire coffee process.